WILLIAMSTON POLICE DEPARTMENT

-The Williamston Police Department will check your property/residence while you are away for any length of time.
+•PROPERTY CHECK - The Williamston Police Department will check your property/residence while you are away for any length of time.
 Please complete the form below if you would like your residence checked while you are away.
 You can fax the form to 517-655-6498 or mail it to Williamston Police Department, 161 E. Grand River Ave., Williamston, MI 48895.
 Click here for a fillable Property Check Form.

 •WILLIAMSTON POLICE DEPARTMENT DRUGS DROP OFF - The Williamston Police Department is participating in the Capital Area Take Back Meds/Drugs Drop Off program.
 You will need to call the Police Department to set an appointment time to drop them off - 517-655-4222.
 City Hall is not able to accept your medications.
-You can drop off medications Monday – Friday from 8:00 a.m. – 5:00 p.m.
+You can also take your medications to a pharmacy.
 For more information about what can be dropped off, click here.

 Check us out on Facebook, click this link: